aspose-diagram/Aspose.Diagram-Documentation/italian/net/developer-guide/drawing/draw-ellipse/_index.it.md

 {{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Pages-DrawEllipse-DrawEllipse.cs" >}}

-## **Disegna cerchio in SVG**
+## **Disegna un cerchio in SVG**
-Aspose.Diagram for .NET API consente agli sviluppatori di disegnare un cerchio nella pagina e salvare come formato SVG.
-L'esempio di codice seguente mostra come disegnare un cerchio in un disegno Visio e salvarlo in formato SVG.
+Aspose.Diagram for .NET API allows developers to draw a circle in the page and save as SVG format.
+The code example below shows how to draw a circle in a Visio drawing and save as SVG format.

 {{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Pages-DrawEllipse-AsSVG.cs" >}}

-## **Disegna cerchio in PDF**
+## **Disegna un cerchio in PDF**
-Aspose.Diagram for .NET API consente agli sviluppatori di disegnare un cerchio nella pagina e salvare in formato PDF.
-L'esempio di codice seguente mostra come disegnare un cerchio in un disegno Visio e salvarlo in formato PDF.
+Aspose.Diagram for .NET API allows developers to draw a circle in the page and save as PDF format.
+The code example below shows how to draw a circle in a Visio drawing and save as PDF format.

 {{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Pages-DrawEllipse-AsPDF.cs" >}}

-## **Disegna cerchio in PNG**
+## **Disegna un cerchio in PNG**
-Aspose.Diagram for .NET API consente agli sviluppatori di disegnare un cerchio nella pagina e salvare come formato PNG.
-L'esempio di codice seguente mostra come disegnare un cerchio in un disegno Visio e salvarlo come formato PNG.
+Aspose.Diagram for .NET API allows developers to draw a circle in the page and save as PNG format.
+The code example below shows how to draw a circle in a Visio drawing and save as PNG format.

 {{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Pages-DrawEllipse-AsPNG.cs" >}}

-## **Disegna cerchio in HTML**
+## **Disegna un cerchio in HTML**
-Aspose.Diagram for .NET API consente agli sviluppatori di disegnare un cerchio nella pagina e salvare come formato HTML.
-L'esempio di codice seguente mostra come disegnare un cerchio in un disegno Visio e salvarlo in formato HTML.
+Aspose.Diagram for .NET API allows developers to draw a circle in the page and save as HTML format.
+The code example below shows how to draw a circle in a Visio drawing and save as HTML format.

 {{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Pages-DrawEllipse-AsHTML.cs" >}}